 When flying Business (or First) Class with Emirates, you also get complimentary chauffeur-driven airport transfers.

 The 3 major Middle Eastern carriers (Etihad Airways, Emirates, Qatar Airways) are known for their excellent Business Class.
-However, there are some differences that distinguish one from another.
-The noteworthy differences include the complimentary chauffeur-driven airport transfers offered by Etihad and Emirates offer but not by Qatar Airways.
+However, some differences distinguish one from another.
+The noteworthy differences include the complimentary chauffeur-driven airport transfers offered by Etihad and Emirates but not by Qatar Airways.
 Qatar Airways offers pajamas on overnight medium- and long-haul flights, while Etihad and Emirates only offer them in First Class.
 Qatar Airways and Emirates offer duvets on medium-haul flights (to increase sleeping comfort), while Etihad only offers them on long-haul flights.